-The group's principal activities, which are unchanged since last year, are the operation of a hotel, the installation and servicing of lifts and the holding of investments.
+The group's principal activities, which are unchanged since last year, are the operation of a hotel, activities in the lifts equipment and the holding of investments.
+During the current year, the group further entered into the activity of ducting works through a new business acquisition.